not-that-metaDAO/MTOTM/README.md

 This allows for many DAOs to do a swap together, thereby creating a shared token that can be used for governance of a meta governance DAO and can be used for diversification by each of the DAOs as well.

-With our protocol, MTOTEM provides the FDCAO platform a one-stop-shop for fundraising and indexation with minimal friction.
+With our protocol, MTOTM provides the FDCAO platform a one-stop-shop for fundraising and indexation with minimal friction.

 ## JuiceBox Contracts Needed - Rinkeby
 JBController: 0xd96ecf0E07eB197587Ad4A897933f78A00B21c9a